Chinese Translation Services

 Chinese written document translations can be done via emails.
 Mandarin oral interpretations can be arranged via over the phone.
-For in person interpretations for legal depositions or court trials, although we currently do not have certified legal translators and interpreters in Bermuda, we can either provide an escort translator or interpreter, or we can fly our Chinese translators and Mandarin interpreters to Bermuda to provide Chinese translation and Mandarin interpretation services to you.
+For in person interpretations for legal depositions or court trials, we can either provide an escort translator or interpreter, or we can fly our Chinese translators and Mandarin interpreters to Bermuda to provide Chinese translation and Mandarin interpretation services to you.

-We have served Bermuda based law firms in the past on some of the very high profile cases involving Chinese and/or Taiwanese witnesses.
+We have served Bermuda based financial firms in the past on some of the very high profile Chinese and Taiwanese clients.

 We aim to help you with our professional Chinese translation services through our Chinese translators with legal and financial backgrounds.

 Samuel is a Chinese translator.
 As one of our Chinese translation coordination team members for Bermuda, he coordinates our Chinese translators and Mandarin interpreters there.
 He has had more than 20 years of translation and interpretation experience in the US.